InsultingPros/AcediaCore/docs/objects.md

 ## Object equality and object hash

-Comparing object variable with `==` operator simply checks if they refer to the exact same object.
+Comparing object variables with `==` operator checks *reference equality*: whether variables refer to the exact same object.
-But sometimes we want a comparison that compares the content of two objects
-instead: like checking that two different `Text`s store the exact same data.
+But sometimes we want to implement *value equality* check - a comparison for the contents of two objects, e.g. checking that two different `Text`s store the exact same data.
 Acedia provides an alternative way to compare two objects - `IsEqual()` method.
 Its default implementation corresponds to that of `==` operator: